Brad Perez

-Bradley Adam Perez (born January 21, 1997) is an American professional stock car racing driver and pit crew member.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 45 Chevrolet Camaro SS for Alpha Prime Racing and No. 07 for SS-Green Light Racing and part-time in the ARCA Menards Series, driving the No. 10 Ford Mustang for Fast Track Racing.
+Bradley Adam "Bread" Perez (born January 21, 1997) is an American professional stock car racing driver and pit crew member.
+He currently competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 42 Chevrolet Camaro SS for Young's Motorsports, the No. 55 Toyota GR Supra for Joey Gase Motorsports with Scott Osteen, and the No. 38 Ford Mustang Dark Horse for RSS Racing, and part-time in the ARCA Menards Series, driving the No. 10 Ford for Fast Track Racing, and the No. 19 Chevrolet for Maples Motorsports.
 He previously worked as a tire specialist in the Truck Series for Rackley W.A.R. from 2021 to 2022.